lmc2179/lmc2179.github.io/drafts/causalimpact.md

  We can put these together in a DAG with dagitty

+We're going to create an predicted counterfactual

-I've collected the relevant time series data in:
+I've collected the relevant time series data in this sheet:

 [Data sheet](https://docs.google.com/spreadsheets/d/1qZFvY9ZGbEC3nX3LvTgdTOtbOdXdrKb8y0_R8Fs-Ufc/edit?usp=sharing)